 Diagnosing TMD and TMJ Disorders

-The first step in achieving relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders is an accurate diagnosis.
-Our team recognizes that each St. Genevieve, MO patient’s TMD experience is different, and our diagnostic methods aim to pinpoint the unique factors behind each individual’s jaw pain.
+An accurate diagnosis is the first step toward finding relief from Temporomandibular Joint Dysfunction (TMD) and TMJ disorders.
+We understand that every St. Genevieve, MO patient’s experience with TMD is unique, so our diagnostic approach is designed to identify the specific causes and characteristics of each person’s jaw pain.

-In your initial TMD consultation in St. Genevieve, MO, a qualified St. Genevieve, MO physical therapist will review your symptoms and check the movement and function of the jaw joint.
-This assessment may include evaluating:
+At your first TMD consultation in St. Genevieve, MO, an experienced St. Genevieve, MO physical therapist will evaluate your symptoms and analyze the movement and function of your jaw.
+This diagnostic assessment may involve checking:

 - Joint Sounds: Checking for clicking, popping, or grinding sounds during jaw movement, which can indicate a TMJ disorder.